 It’s the 1980s.
 The Cold War is at its height.
-While the United States and Soviet Union compete in space, nuclear arms, and Olympic sports, a quieter race is happening in laboratories — one that doesn’t make the history books but may ultimately matter more to everyday life than any of the others.
+While the United States and Soviet Union compete in space, nuclear arms, and Olympic sports, a quieter race is happening in laboratories — one that ultimately changed brain science in ways few people noticed.

 Soviet neuropharmacologists, working at the Institute of Molecular Genetics of the Russian Academy of Sciences, are reverse-engineering the brain.
 Not the whole brain — that’s too ambitious even for Soviet ambition.
 They’re studying a specific problem: how does the brain regulate its own chemistry under stress?
 And more importantly — can a synthetic molecule teach it to do that job better?

 The result of that work wasn’t a weapon.
-It was two small peptides — Selank and Semax — that are still, decades later, among the most pharmacologically interesting brain compounds in existence.
-And Western research is only now beginning to catch up.
+It was two small peptides — Selank and Semax — that would later changed brain science by redefining how the brain adapts to stress.

 What Makes These Two Peptides Different From Everything Else